LoRAD PRO

 Cancer

-Second leading cause of lung cancer after smoking
+Second leading cause of lung cancer globally after smoking

 Natural